Hendrix-CS/csci151/labs/javafx.md

 ## What to Hand In

 Create a zip file of your Tip project.
-Submit the zip file to Moodle.
+Submit the zip file via Teams.
 (To create the zip file, select File -\> Export to Zipfile..)

 Create a zip file of your edited AnimationDemo project.
-Submit the zip file to Moodle.
+Submit the zip via Teams.

 ## Grading